howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 yarn start
 ```

 This will open a browser and navigate to `http://localhost:3000` where the app is running.
-If everything went well, you'll see the following:
+If everything went well, we'll see the following:

 ![](http://imgur.com/Yujwwi6.png)